ChhaviNijhawan/Mini-Project-2/README.md

 Columns: 20​
 Time Range: May 2008 – November 2010

+## Project Summary Readme
+How to recreate the analysis that we have
+1. Make sure the system or environemnt is pyspark supported
+2. Run the code file (Spark Project.ipynb)
+3. Input the Data File: XYZ_Bank_Deposit_Data_Classification.csv

 ## Exploratory Data Analysis:
 The aim of the EDA conducted was to:​